dxlr8r/kube.acme.sh/README.md

 mkdir kube.acme.sh
 cd kube.acme.sh
-git clone https://github.com/dxlr8r/kube.acme.sh.git chart cp example.config.jsonnet config.jsonnet
+git clone https://github.com/dxlr8r/kube.acme.sh.git chart cp chart/example.config.jsonnet config.jsonnet
 ```

-Then setup the config file, using `example.config.jsonnet` as a template and reference.
+Then setup the `config.jsonnet` file, created with `example.config.jsonnet` as a template and reference.

 Then provision the chart to your current kubectl context using `tk` (tanka):